Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 If you haven't already, please read the [Operations section](../../UserGuide/Operations/) of the user guide.

-The [Orpius SDK repository](https://github.com/Orpius/SDK) contains varios sample projects.
+The [Orpius SDK repository](https://github.com/Orpius/SDK) contains various sample projects.
 This section focusses on the *Sample_AspNetCore_ProtobufNet* project and the *Sample_MobileApp_ProtobufNet* project.
-The ASP.NET Core sample shows how to set up your own web application so that it can commicate with the Orpius server.
+The ASP.NET Core sample shows how to set up your own web application so that it can communicate with the Orpius server.
-The MobileApp project demonstrates how you might create a mobile or desktop app that communicates directly with your web API application, which relays communication from Orpius.
+The *MobileApp* project demonstrates how you might create a mobile or desktop app that communicates directly with your web API application, which relays communication from Orpius.
 See below.

-![Comminication from Mobile App to Web API to Orpius](Images/MobileToWebApiToOrpius_Small.png) *Comminication from Mobile App to Web API to Orpius*
+![Comminication from Mobile App to Web API to Orpius](Images/MobileToWebApiToOrpius_Small.png)

+*Communication from Mobile App to Web API to Orpius*

 The Orpius SDK for .NET consists of a class library, *Orpius.Platform.ClientSdk.ProtobufNet*, which contains the types